 In our present pygmy state love is indeed a stranger to most people.
 Misunderstood and shunned, it rarely takes root; or if it does, it soon withers and dies.
 Its delicate fiber can not endure the stress and strain of the daily grind.
 Its soul is too complex to adjust itself to the slimy woof of our social fabric.
 It weeps and moans and suffers with those who have need of it, yet lack the capacity to rise to love’s summit.

 Some day, some day men and women will rise, they will reach the mountain peak, they will meet big and strong and free, ready to receive, to partake, and to bask in the golden rays of love.
 What fancy, what imagination, what poetic genius can foresee even approximately the potentialities of such a force in the life of men and women.
 If the world is ever to give birth to true companionship and oneness, not marriage, but love will be the parent.

-For more readings related to feminism we recommend reading our archive of feminist content with theory, videos, statements and presentations.
+For more readings related to feminism we recommend reading our Feminist Readings and Resources page with theory, videos, statements and presentations.
 You may also enjoy “Top 10 Films on Women Fighting Capitalism and Fascism.”